damonspencer/weatherapp-server/README.md

-The open, extensible weather server, which is still in the works Requires the go socket.io library v1.0
+The open, scalable weather server, which is still in the works Requires the go socket.io library v1.0